Mahesh-Kundagol-H/firstRepo/README.md

 <br>
 learning github is fun
 <br>
-and I want to get jon using git
+and I want to get jon using git and github